What are NFT (Non-Fungible) token ?

 NFT and What are they?

-Before we find out what are "Non-Fungible" assets, let's first understand "fungible" assets.
+Before we learn what "Non-Fungible" assets are, let's first understand "fungible" assets.

 "being something (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal part or quantity in paying a debt or settling an account" - Definition from Webster Dictionary